Juan8bits/higher_level_programming/0x00-python-hello_world/README.md

 ---

 ### [0.
 Run Python file](./0-run)
-* Write a Shell script that runs a Python script.
+* Shell script that runs a Python script.

 ### [1.
 Run inline](./1-run_inline)
-* Write a Shell script that runs Python code.
+* Shell script that runs Python code.

 ### [2.
 Hello, print](./2-print.py)
-* Write a Python script that prints exactly "Programming is like building a multilingual puzzle, followed by a new line.
+* Python script that prints exactly "Programming is like building a multilingual puzzle, followed by a new line.

 ### [3.
 Print integer](./3-print_number.py)